The Geopolitical Landscape of the Mauryan Empire and the Indian Ocean

 Mauryan ships typically used a combination of square sails and oars.
 The square sail provided propulsion when the wind was favorable, while banks of oars allowed the vessel to maintain way during calms or when maneuvering in confined waters such as harbors, rivers, and coastal shallows.
 Warships tended to have a higher proportion of oarsmen to ensure combat agility, while merchant ships relied more heavily on sail to maximize cargo capacity.
 The Arthashastra mentions different classes of vessels based on the number of oars, indicating a standardized classification system that allowed the navy to optimize ships for specific roles.

 Navigation relied on a combination of celestial observation, coastal landmarks, and monsoon wind patterns.
 Mauryan navigators understood the seasonal monsoon cycle, which dictated the rhythm of Indian Ocean travel.
 They used the predictable southwest monsoon (May–September) to sail eastward and the northeast monsoon (November–March) to return.
 This knowledge allowed Mauryan fleets to plan military campaigns and commercial voyages with considerable accuracy.
-The navy also maintained pilots who were familiar with the treacherous currents and shoals of the Gulf of Khambhat, the Sundarbans, and the Sri Lankan coast.
-These pilots were considered invaluable assets and were exempt from certain taxes and duties as recognition of their skill.
+The navy also maintained pilots familiar with the treacherous currents and shoals of the Gulf of Khambhat, the Sundarbans, and the Sri Lankan coast.
+These pilots were considered invaluable assets and received exemptions from certain taxes and duties in recognition of their skill.

 Armament and Naval Warfare Technology

-Mauryan warships were equipped with a range of weapons for engaging enemy vessels.
-The primary armament was archers and javelin throwers stationed on raised platforms at the bow, stern, and along the sides.
-These elevated positions gave Mauryan archers a tactical advantage, as they could shoot down onto enemy decks while remaining partially protected by wooden bulwarks.
-Some ships may have carried catapults and ballistae, siege engines adopted from contact with Hellenistic armies.
+Mauryan warships carried a range of weapons for engaging enemy vessels.
+The primary armament consisted of archers and javelin throwers stationed on raised platforms at the bow, stern, and along the sides.
+These elevated positions gave Mauryan archers a tactical advantage, allowing them to shoot down onto enemy decks while remaining partially protected by wooden bulwarks.
+Some ships may have carried catapults and ballistae, siege engines adopted through contact with Hellenistic armies.
 While these weapons were primarily used for besieging coastal fortifications, they could also be employed against enemy ships at close range, hurling heavy stones or incendiary pots filled with burning oil.

 Another important innovation was the use of grappling hooks and boarding bridges.
 The Mauryan navy emphasized boarding actions as the decisive tactic in naval combat.
 Ships would close with an enemy vessel, deploy grappling hooks to lock the ships together, and then send marines across to capture the enemy crew and cargo.
 This approach required well-trained infantry capable of fighting on the unstable decks of moving ships.
 The Arthashastra recommends that naval marines undergo specialized training in balance, sword fighting, and boarding techniques.
 The combination of ranged missile fire, siege weapons, and aggressive boarding tactics made the Mauryan navy a formidable adversary in any engagement.